kubernetes/community/contributors/design-proposals/propagation.md

 type MountPropagationMode string

 const (
-	// MountPropagationPrivate means that the volume in a container won't receive
-	// new mounts from host and also no mounts in this volume will be propagated
-	// to the host.
-	MountPropagationPrivate MountPropagationMode = "private"
-	// MountPropagationSlave means that the volume in a container will receive
+	// MountPropagationHostToContainer means that the volume in a container will
-	// new mounts from the host or other containers, but its own mounts won't
+	// receive new mounts from the host or other containers, but filesystems
-	// be propagated to the host or other containers.
+	// mounted inside the container won't be propagated to the host or other
+	// containers.
 	// Note that this mode is recursively applied to all mounts in the volume
-	// ("rslave" in Linux terminology)
+	// ("rslave" in Linux terminology).
-	MountPropagationSlave  MountPropagationMode = "slave"
+	MountPropagationHostToContainer  MountPropagationMode = "HostToContainer"
-	// MountPropagationShared means that the volume in a container will receive
+	// MountPropagationBidirectional means that the volume in a container will
-	// new mounts from the host or other containers, and its own mounts will
+	// receive new mounts from the host or other containers, and its own mounts
-	// be propagated from the container to the host or other containers.
+	// will be propagated from the container to the host or other containers.
 	// Note that this mode is recursively applied to all mounts in the volume
-	// ("rshared" in Linux terminology)
+	// ("rshared" in Linux terminology).
-	MountPropagationShared MountPropagationMode = "shared" )
+	MountPropagationBidirectional MountPropagationMode = "Bidirectional" )

 type VolumeMount struct {